Hawai‘i Forest Stewardship Program

 4. Implement your approved plan.

 Due to limited state funding and numerous applicants, the FSAC will rank and prioritize approved management plans that are eligible to receive state funding.
-The FSAC will provide their recommendations on funding priorities to DLNR-DOFAW for approval.
+The FSAC will provide its recommendations on funding priorities to DLNR-DOFAW for approval.

 FSP Handbook